 Amides-lidocaine/bupivacaine/mepivacaine/ropivacaine (usually preservative).

 Before performing a peripheral nerve block, a complete history and physical exam are essential.
-The emphasis in the history should be placed on the existence of underlying severe cardiac or pulmonary disease, opioid intolerance, pre-existing neurologic deficit, easy bleeding or bruising, and anticoagulation medications.
-The physical exam should be directed to sensory and motor function of the extremity to be blocked, evidence of coagulopathy (widespread bruising), evidence of systemic infection (fever or elevated white blood cell count), and infection at the site of the block (redness, swelling, warmth).
+The emphasis in the history should be on the existence of underlying severe cardiac or pulmonary disease, opioid intolerance, pre-existing neurologic deficit, easy bleeding or bruising, and anticoagulation medications.
+The physical exam should direct its focus to the sensory and motor function of the extremity undergoing blockade, evidence of coagulopathy (e.g., widespread bruising), evidence of systemic infection (fever or elevated white blood cell count), and infection at the site of the block (redness, swelling, warmth).

-When evaluating a patient for peripheral nerve blockade, thorough risk/benefit analysis and informed consent are necessary.
-Discussion with the surgeon can help direct block location and local anesthetic selection, or preference toward a catheter if longer block duration is preferable.
-Each patient’s maximum local anesthetic dose must be calculated before performing of the block and should never be exceeded.
+When evaluating a patient for peripheral nerve blockade, a thorough risk/benefit analysis and informed consent are necessary.
+If block administration is in the emergency department, discussion with the anesthesiology can help direct preference toward a catheter if longer block duration is preferable.
+Each patient’s maximum local anesthetic dose must be calculated before performing the block, and never exceeded.

 Point of care, bedside ultrasound can be used to locate and visualize the nerve.

-If a complication occurs, early recognition and treatment are essential to reduce long-term morbidity to the patient.
+Peripheral nerve blocks can be performed by any physician as long as they are familiar with the anatomy.
+However, if a complication occurs, early recognition and treatment are essential to reduce long-term morbidity to the patient.
 Intravenous lipid emulsion 20% must immediately be available in locations that perform peripheral nerve blocks.
 Patients with suspected local anesthetic overdose should be treated immediately with intravenous lipid emulsion 20% (Intralipid) 1.5 mL/kg (lean body mass) given over one minute, followed by a 0.25 mL/kg/min infusion.
-Refractory cases of local anesthetic systemic toxicity may require cardiopulmonary bypass/extracorporeal membrane oxygenation until the drug has been metabolized.
+Refractory cases of local anesthetic systemic toxicity may require cardiopulmonary bypass/extracorporeal membrane oxygenation until metabolism of the drug is complete.